cosmos/ibc/papers/2020-05/src/clients.md

 A *consensus state* is an opaque type representing the state of a validity predicate.
 The light client validity predicate in combination with a consensus state must be able to verify state updates agreed upon by the associated consensus algorithm.
-The consensus state must also be serialisable in a canonical fashion so that third parties, such as counterparty machines, can check that a particular machine has stored a particular state.
+The consensus state must also be serialisable in a canonical fashion so that third parties, such as counterparty chains, can check that a particular machine has stored a particular state.
 It must finally be introspectable by the state machine which it is for, such that the state machine can look up its own consensus state at a past height.